 I’ve had a really amazing week here and feel like I’ve progressed a lot.
 In myself I can feel I’m more confident with the work and comfortable around the seals.
 I’ve also been trusted with a larger range of tasks and responsibilities (hmm, could it be connected I wonder…).

+… and what have you done?
 What were you doing at 2pm on Christmas Day?
 If I were home, it would be about the end of a customary long dog walk.
 I would shower, maybe peel some potatoes if pressured, watch Christmas telly and generally wait for parental permission to … Continue reading “So This Is Christmas…” →

 The days have all started to blur into one a little, even though they’re very different in the details.
 This week I had three ‘O’ (early) shifts and two ‘L’ (guess…) shifts.

 Now I’ve gotten through my first full working week here, I’m beginning to find my rhythm a little.
 I always think of the first week somewhere new as something of write-off as you’re always playing catch-up, learning where everything is and how everything works.
 The second week always seems to … Continue reading “ZP Week Two: Highs and Lows” →

-Two days are dedicated to training in the quarantines, and thank god.
+Days Three and Four: Quarantine Training Two days are dedicated to training in the quarantines, and thank god.
 These are self contained little rooms with a small pool, a kitchen, and a plateau, all of which can be gated off.
 This is Fase 1, where new arrivals and the sickest … Continue reading “ZP Week One: Quarantine Training and My First Day” →